ictunion/main-website-public/content/register/_index.en.md

     I accept and respect the <a href="/downloads/ictunion-statutes.pdf" target="_blank">statutes</a> of the Trade Union of ICT Workers.
 approveNotification: |
     You need to approve conditions before submitting
+submitMessage: |
+    You have successfully submitted your application.<br>
+    Please <u>check your email</u> for verification purposes.
 ---
 Please submit your application to be a member here.
 Once your application has been accepted, someone from our Union will call you to welcome you.
 You will start receiving all information about the union meetings and activities, as well as information on how to contribute financially.
 The standard union due is 1% of our netto salary up to max.
 250 CZK per month.
 For students, pensionists, and people on parental leave, the fee is reduced to 25 CZK/month.